We have 86 guests and no members online

 The first wave

 What drives a man to do what he does?
 Women give birth, we're on the sidelines, wondering what it's all about.
 Diving into the deepest of our motives, leaving a mark, like an animal in the woods, is certainly part of it.
 "Kilroy was here", such is our need.
 Then there's this annoying awareness that life is terminal.
 Having children doesn't quite prevent one's having to come to terms with that.
 The animal marks and doesn't think about it, but we're not so priviliged.
 We not just pee, we want it to make sense.
-We want it to be permanent.
 We write books or create art or discover math or the laws of nature, well ... almost, but that's beside the point.
 At least we try.
 We must try.
 We're doomed to try.

 The second wave

 Come November 2010 there was no denying: I may be able, someway sometime, to stop inventing games, but intentions and expectations to that effect don't seem to work very well.
-I don't hunt for games, but occasionally one gets too close, and when I smell prey I can't resist.
+I don't hunt for games, but occasionally an idea for one gets too close, and when I smell prey I can't resist.
 There's no effort involved, no fumbling with pieces and boards, and no interference in my much appreciated daily routine, so who am I to intend, expect or complain?

-I'm a game whisperer, nolens volens.
+I'm a game whisperer, or at least was one, nolens volens.

 The third wave